 Do the English Celebrate St Patrick’s Day?

-What is there to do on Paddy’s Day in London?
+What is there to do on St Patrick’s Day in London?

 Where does St. Patrick’s Day Parade in London start?